eyedeekay/defcon/bundling_i2p.rst

 As you can see, after the i2pinstaller.exe is done running, a clients.config file is copied to the I2P application data directory.
-We can **ONLY** do it in this case because we already determines that I2P was not installed.
+We can **ONLY** do it in this case because we already determines that I2P was not installed, and it is **ONLY** in this example in this way because 0.9.42 isn't out yet.

 Wait, how can I make sure the router I am bundling is current?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~